 With November, we take steps closer to the solstice.
 In the northern hemisphere, winter approaches in earnest; in the southern, the sun is welcomed back and temperatures continue to rise.
-November is also a time of astronomical activity, with two active meteor showers to get out and enjoy.
-Hopefully, the skies will be clear and dark for you to enjoy at least one, or to get out for one of these other astronomical events happening in the night sky in November.
+The November night sky this month is also a time of astronomical activity, with active meteor showers, planetary close approaches, and even a few extra astronomical events we don’t get every month.

 If you need a telescope to help enjoy this month’s night sky events, we have a guide to the best stargazing telescopes.
 From the Meade Polaris 130 (under $200) to the Orion Atlas 8 EQ-G GoTo ($2000), you can find one for your astronomy interest and budget.

 This post was originally published in October 2018, and updated in October 2019 and October 2020.

 The series of events in the November night sky kicks off with an asteroid-spotting opportunity (and a comet one week later).
 First up: Asteroid 8 Flora, the bright, large main-belt asteroid.
 On the night of November 1st, 8 Flora will reach opposition and be most brightly lit by the sun from our perspective.
 Look for Flora in the constellation Cetus around midnight local time for the best viewing prospects.

 November 8: C/2020 M3 (ATLAS) Reaches its Brightest

 After the excitement of NEOWISE earlier this year, everyone is eager for the next big comet-spotting opportunity.
 Unlike NEOWISE which was visible to the unaided eye, you’ll need a telescope or binoculars to see C/2020 M3 (ATLAS) as it approaches its brightest on the night of November 8th.
 (Viewing prospects will still be good on the surrounding nights if clouds interfere.)